EOxServer/eoxserver/docs/sphinx/en/rfc/rfc13.rst

 Coverages, Data and Metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Currently only rectified grid coverages can be ingested (old Synchronizer API).
+Currently only rectified grid coverages can be ingested (Coverage Managers API).

 The one and only currently supported format of pixel data is GeoTIFF.